GeminiDRSoftware/DRAGONS/astrodata/doc/usermanual/structure.rst

 and the data quality plane as ``ad[0].mask``.
 Those familiar with astropy
 |NDData| will recognize the structure "data, error, mask", and will notice
 some differences.
 First |AstroData| uses the variance for the error plane, not the standard deviation.
-Another differences will be evident only when one looks at the content of the mask. |NDData| masks contain booleans, |AstroData| masks are ``uint16`` bit mask that contains information about the type of bad pixels rather than just flagging them a bad or not.
+Another difference will be evident only when one looks at the content of the mask. |NDData| masks contain booleans, |AstroData| masks are ``uint16`` bit mask that contains information about the type of bad pixels rather than just flagging them a bad or not.
 Since ``0`` is equivalent to